Mobile Menu

 Solar Energy Conversion

 Principles and design of solar energy conversion systems.
-Quantity and availability of solar energy.
+Quantity and availability of solar energy from our Sun compared to other solar systems.
 Physics and chemistry of solar energy conversion: solar optics, optical excitation, capture of excited energy, and transport of excitations or electronic charge.
 Conversion methods: thermal, wind, photoelectric, photoelectrochemical, photosynthetic, biomass.
 Solar energy systems: low and high temperature conversion, photovoltaics.
 Storage of solar energy.
 Conversion efficiency, systems cost, and lifecycle considerations.
+Hands-on experiences testing solar panels, touring campus solar farm, etc.

 Introduction to the Electricity Sector-Engineering, Economics, and Regulation